 Observations About Capitalism in America

 What’s striking about all of these choices, is how much our society in the U.S. loves to speculate.
 It’s part of our national DNA.
 Consider just how much personal wealth and prosperity (even at a horrific cost of slavery) played key roles in the Declaration of Independence and our nation’s founding.
-We want to be free, rich, and we don’t like to be taxed.
+We want to be free, and rich, and we don’t like to be taxed.

 I’m not about to throw shade on the capitalistic nature of how we roll as Americans.
-But it’s clear that if you want to generate significant wealth and mitigate taxation, you had better have a high tolerance for risk and a strong knowledge-base about how to invest.
+But it’s clear that if you want to generate significant wealth and mitigate taxation, you had better have a high tolerance for risk and a strong knowledge base about how to invest.

 I feel incredibly fortunate that I’ve got the basics about compounding interest understood.
 And then, especially fortunate that I’ve learned about administrative fees, index funds, and diversification with Real Estate.
 But it took a while to reach that point.
 What about folks that simply don’t have a proclivity for this incredibly important topic?